 Below are listed some of the common ways in which a novice (and expert) Internet user can protect his/her everyday online sessions from the threat of internet hacking & virus assaults.

-Some Practical Advice on Dealing with the Scourge of Cyber Attacks
+Dealing with the Scourge of Cyber Attacks

 - The most obvious of these methods includes the use of a reputable (and cybersecurity-enhanced) Internet service – such as the one detailed in this article below.
 With antivirus & anti-hacking protections from the server-end, an Internet user can remain assured of having his/her ‘base’ (or the first line of defense) covered.
 Additionally, it might be a good idea to bolster one’s computer defenses further with the help of separate Antivirus Security suites – such as the ones made available from Norton and Kaspersky (among other popular security application vendors).

 - Making use of strong passwords is touted by most Internet security analysts as being another powerful way of securing one’s confidential information.
 In particular, those passwords which incorporate several special characters – in addition to the usual round of simplistic words that prove to be ‘easy’ on the memory (such as favorite pet names and holiday destinations) – come highly recommended.

 - Another important point (which warrants its own bullet here) that relates to one’s chosen passwords is associated with the exercise of noting them down in print.
 As any security expert would attest, this is a bad practice!
 The only place where one’s security or pin code should reside is in one’s long-term memory.